arangodb/docs/3.10/aql/operations-search.md

 SEARCH
 ======

-The `SEARCH` keyword starts the language construct to filter Views of type ArangoSearch.
+The `SEARCH` keyword starts the language construct to filter Views.
 Conceptually, a View is just another document data source, similar to an array or a document/edge collection, over which you can iterate using a [FOR operation](operations-for.html) in AQL: